drdna/StarshipElements/README.md

 ## B. Cross-genome comparison of 5S rRNA gene targets (Brianna)

-1. Blast 5s rRNA genes+flanks sequence from one genome against another genome sequence and identify matches that span the entire 5S rRNA gene locus:
+1. Blast 5s rRNA genes+flanks sequence from one genome against another genome sequence and identify matches that span the entire 5S rRNA gene locus + the flanks.
+Use awk to filter the matches to find only intact 5S loci.
+Save matches to file so as to allow masking of the identified loci in other genomes:
 ```bash
 cd GenomeDir
 blastn -query target1_5S_genes_plus.fasta -subject target2.fasta -outfmt 6 | awk '$4 > 400' > target1_intact5S.target2.BLAST